Justice League: Five Reasons You'll Love It

 Momoa gets off to a very good start here and with an excellent cast that includes Willem Defoe, Nicole Kidman and Dolph Lundgren, James Wan's upcoming film looks set to be a blast.

 Ray Fisher might just be Justice League's surprise package

 Cyborg is the other new arrival with his own movie in the pipeline and Ray Fisher's take on Victor Stone and his cybernetic alias marks him out as the film's dark horse.
 As with Aquaman, Cyborg's backstory is given relatively short shrift, but what we do get here is a character still getting to grips with his new and growing abilities, as well as trying to overcome his problems with his new identity and learning to play well with others.
 We also get to meet has dad and find out a little about how the STAR Labs scientist used technology to save his son's life, but while Fisher's enigmatic portrayal doesn't give too much away he's still a key part of Justice League's story.

 Wonder Woman is emerging as DC's real jewel in the crown

 Of all the DC films released so far, Wonder Woman has been by far the biggest success and Gal Gadot's Amazonian continues to become an increasingly vital component of the wider DC Universe that has been steadily drifting into focus over the last couple of years.
 Justice League takes another big step in shaping up the bigger picture and even while doubts remain about who might be in the Batman suit for the long term, the door is left open for all kinds of possibilities here and whatever happens next, Wonder Woman is sure to be an integral part.
 Here she offers the strength and leadership that a Batman wracked with self-doubt sometimes cannot, emerging as a real force in the League's ranks.

-Justice League arrives in UK cinemas on Friday November 17 and is available to pre-order from our online store...
+Justice League arrives in stores on Monday (March 26th) and is available to pre-order from our online store...